mwoodjr/mwoodjr.github.io/content/about-me.md

 UseHugoToc: true
 ---

 Howdy!
 I'm Miguel!
-I'm a student at Plano East Senior High School studying computer science.
+I'm a student at Plano East Senior High School.
 I've always been interested in how technology shapes our daily lives from a very young age, which led me to pursue a career where I could explore and learn new things.

 ## My Journey